mematt/ml4calibrated450k/README.md

 # Nested resampling scheme
 load("nfolds.RData")
 # contains the "nfolds" list object with the folds assignments to perform
-# the nested 5 x 5-fold CV for internal validation
+# the nested 5 x 5-fold CV for internal validation.
 ```

 ### 4. Setup and import pre-requisite R packages.